 Don’t Forget The Sunscreen

 Sun exposure is a common trigger for rosacea, meaning that one of the best ways to avoid this trigger is by simply using sunscreen.
 Before heading outside, be sure to apply sunscreen, choosing a natural one where possible.
-Everyday moisturisers that contain SPF are ideal, especially since they can provide a hydrating element to further protect the skin (hint: we may have something like this coming very soon…).
+Everyday moisturisers that contain SPF are ideal, especially since they can provide a hydrating element to further protect the skin.
+We highly recommend our Protect + Clarify Daily Face Lotion.
 Also consider a wide brim hat when spending longer periods of time in the sun.

 More often than not rosacea and stress go hand in hand, with anxiety commonly causing the condition to run rampant.
 So, by controlling our emotions in these stressful situations, we may be able to prevent rosacea from flaring up.